nuvvalaps/Carbon-Emission-Growth/README.md

 ## Objective:
 Create a visualization that displays how Carbon emissions are affected by population and GDP over several years.
-Use this visualization to make informed decisions concerning:
+Use this visualization to make informed decisions.

     - Does an increase in population lead to an increase in emissions?

     - Does an increase in population increase GDP?

     - Does an increase in GDP increase emissions?

 ## Sources: